MT436/web-application/README.md

 ----

 $git init –-> to init the git local repo
-$ git clone –-> to clone the repo into local repo from github
+$git clone –-> to clone the repo into local repo from github
-$ git remote add origin <url> --> if you want to add a remote repo to push to github
+$git remote add origin <url> --> if you want to add a remote repo to push to github
 $git remote remove origin –-> if the origin file already exit and showing error use git remove and use above step
 $git push origin --> delete <branch_name> - to remove or delete a remote branch
 $git push -u origin master –-> origin = remote repo, master = local branch